halevans/Tic-Tac-Toe/README.md

 ## Build/Code Process

-- Planning Phase:
+### Planning phase:
 - The key to the planning phase was to identify the MVP design using the User Stories outlined in Section
-    - This was designed to
+- The planning phase was intended to:
-    (i) design the interface for the user, specifically what the user needs and what fits the requirements
+    1. design the interface for the user, specifically what the user needs and what fits the requirements
-    -
+    2. come up with a solution that satisfys the MVP
+- Wireframing was used to define a basic UI to give a layout to design the first pass of HTML and CSS code
+- Psuedocode was used to think critically about the requirements and break them down into small steps

+### MVP coding phase:
+- Basic HTML was coded to resemble the wireframe designed in the planning phase
+- This was folled up with basic CSS
+- Javascript was then coded in the following order:
+    1. A basic `Init()` function was created to initialise the app
+    2. A `tileChange()` function was also created to give basic functionality for when a user clicks on a tile
+    3. a `whichPlayerTurn()` function was created to determine who's turn it was

+### Refactoring of MVP

+### Bonus features

 ### Challenges